merveser/merveser/README.md

 <h2 align="center" style="color:#AED9E0; font-family:Georgia, serif;">Hi, I'm Merve 👩🏻‍💻</h2>

-As a graduate of Hacettepe University’s Department of Mathematics, I developed a strong analytical mindset.
+As a Mathematics graduate, I developed a strong analytical mindset.
 At Trive, as a Data Analytics intern, I turned complex datasets into clear, decision-ready dashboards and reports.
 Now, I’m focused on crafting hands-on data analysis projects that transform real-world information into meaningful insights and predictions.
 My aim is to bridge the gap between raw data and strategic action, one project at a time.

 ## Technical Skills